 Support at the Listening Place is provided by trained volunteers who, in turn, are supported and supervised by mental health professionals.
-To offer this much needed service we need more volunteers; individuals who have time to offer non-judgemental, warm, caring, empathetic, support to our visitors.
-Is this something for you?
+To offer this much needed service we rely on our volunteers; individuals who have time to offer non-judgemental, warm, caring, empathetic, support to our visitors.

 Some questions answered

 Everyone has different reasons for volunteering.
 These range from having the opportunity to undertake activities that would support a particular career path (such as counselling) to simply wanting to give something back.
 All are valid and we offer all volunteers the opportunity to share their reasons so that, where possible, we are able to meet the aspirations of our volunteers.

 Where is The Listening Place and when is it open?

 Our premises are in Central London, near Victoria Station, conveniently situated for public transport.
 We will be open between 9.00 and 21.00, 7 days a week.